-7.7 .balign[wl] abs-expr, abs-expr, abs-expr
+7.7 .balign[wl] [abs-expr[, abs-expr[, abs-expr]]]

 Pad the location counter (in the current subsection) to a particular storage boundary.
 The first expression (which must be absolute) is the alignment request in bytes.
 For example '.balign 8' advances the location counter until it is a multiple of 8.
 If the location counter is already a multiple of 8, no change is needed.
+If the expression is omitted then a default value of 0 is used, effectively disabling alignment requirements.